TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 features of a language.
 Fortunately, this repository shares more samples than Hello World.
 One of these more complex programs is known as Reverse a String.

+The goal is to reverse a string in the general case.
+For instance, if a string contains surrogate pairs, the solution must not corrupt the string during reversal.

+### Requirements

 Despite the explicit name, there are some rules in place for consistency.
 When writing a Reverse a String program, the following rules should apply: